Keeping your call center agents motivated around the silly season is an art in itself. Here are our top tips for improving your agent experience.

 - QA forms

-- absenteeism, attendance and attrition (According to the International Finance Corporation, the global benchmark for absenteeism in the contact centre is 5%, while attrition is 15%)
+- absenteeism, attendance and attrition (According to the International Finance Corporation, the global benchmark for absenteeism in the call center is 5%, while attrition is 15%)

 - customer surveys